efJerryYang/xv6-labs-2021/fs/README.md

 It is not immediately clear how to handle the recursive visiting of the symbolic link.
 Rewriting the `sys_open` function as a recursive function using an argument fetch function may not be the most convenient solution.
 Writing a separate function to handle this may also not be the best approach.

 Therefore, we decided to use a loop instead.
-To handle the case of recursive visiting, it is straightforward to write an if statement that checks the depth count and, if necessary, jumps back to the beginning of the loop using a `goto` statement.
-This can also be easily optimized into a for loop.
+To handle the case of recursive visiting, it is straightforward to write an `if` statement that checks the depth count and, if necessary, jumps back to the beginning of the loop using a `goto` statement.
+This can also be easily optimized to a `for` loop.

 ```c
 // sys_open